jhpyle/docassemble/_docs/functions.md

 the `bg_task` action.
 If `bg_task` changes a variable in the interview's dictionary, the `bg_resp` action will not be able to see those changes.
-The only way the `bg_task` action can send information to the `bg_resp` action is by passing arguments via the `background_response_action()` function.
+The only way the `bg_task` action can send information to the `bg_resp` action is by passing arguments to it via the `background_response_action()` function.

 In computer science terminology, the `bg_resp` action is similar to a